 In fact, more than the information system they design, create, or maintain, citizen developers redefine the shape and scope of their organisation as they go about their business and process execution.

-… Or freeze the organisation
+… Or Freeze the Organisation

 As stated by Melvin Conway, the system designed by an organisation produces a design that is a copy of the communication structure of their organisation.